Casamance: Peoples

-Casamance is mainly inhabited by the Jola and Bainuk.
-Significant minority populations include the Balanta, Mande and Fulani.
+Casamance is mainly inhabited by the Fulani, Jola and Bainuk.
+Significant minority populations include the Balanta and Mande.
 Casamance is religiously diverse, with the inhabitants practicing Islam, Christianity, and traditional African religions.

 History

 According to local legends, the Jola and Bainuk people are said to have inhabited Casamance for over a thousand years.
 Jola leaders ruled portions of Casamance, frequently under the nominal rule of Wolof and Serer kingdoms to the north.
 From the 15th to 18th century, the Bainuk Kasa kingdom located in the Lower Casamance was the dominant state in the south.
 In the 15th century, Portuguese slave traders and navigators established a trading station in the area.
 They also formed trade relations with local Jola chiefs and the king of Kasa.

 The Casamance was subject to both French and Portuguese colonial efforts before a border was negotiated in 1888 between the French colony of Senegal and Portuguese Guinea (now Guinea-Bissau) to the south.
 Portugal lost possession of Casamance, then the commercial hub of its colony.
 Casamance, to this day, has preserved the local variant of Upper Guinea Creole known as Casamance Creole, and the members of the deep-rooted Creole community carry Portuguese surnames like Da Silva, Carvalho and Fonseca.
 The historical ties to Portugal were a factor in Senegal's decision to seek membership of the Community of Portuguese Language Countries (CPLP), becoming an associate observer in 2008.
 Interest in Portuguese heritage has been revived in order to exert a distinct identity, particularly in Baixa Casamança.

 Bissau-Guineans are also present in the region, as expatriates, immigrants, and refugees from the poverty and instability that since long affects the neighbouring country, including the 1998–1999 Guinea-Bissau Civil War.